Injured in a Pennsylvania Left Turn Accident?

 Because left turn accidents can be deadly, there are more rules for left turns than there are for right turns.
 In Pennsylvania, drivers must turn on their left turn signal at least 100 feet before turning.
-The distance increases to at least 300 feet before turning if the driver is travelling at speeds greater than 35 miles per hour.
+The distance increases to at least 300 feet before turning if the driver is traveling at speeds greater than 35 miles per hour.
 When making a left turn, the driver making the turn must yield the right of way to on-coming traffic – even if he has the green light.
 A driver is responsible for checking that there is no traffic in the intersection before beginning the turn and that the turn can be completed without obstructing oncoming vehicles.
 The driver must also make sure that his actions don’t pose a danger to anyone else on the road.

 These rules mean that the driver who is making a left turn across oncoming traffic is almost always at fault.
 But, there are exceptions.

 - Another driver was traveling at an extremely high speed